 Splits happen.
-All of the towel-throwing, ball-return-kicking and obscenities verbalized will not help you when you leave the 7-10 split, or the greek church split, as it’s also called.
+All of the towel-throwing, ball-return-kicking and obscenities verbalized will not help you when you leave a 7-10 split or a Greek Church.
 Gold Coach and Bowler Development Lead at Bowlersmart Richard Shockley and Silver Level Coach Dan Triske explain the importance of getting count when splits occur.

 Take Count for the Team

 The expression “take one for the team” is not applicable when shooting at splits.
 For example, when you try to make the greek church split and you take one pin because you are trying to convert the split, you are actually hurting your team in the long run.